LaunchCodeEducation/java-web-development/src/chapters/exceptions/walkthrough.rst

 Check Your Work
 ---------------

-Check out the ``end-of-walkthrough`` branch on Github to make sure you got everything.
+Check out the ``end-of-walkthrough`` branch on Github to make sure your code is correct.